 Eunice previously worked as the Team Leader Policy and Civil Society Strengthening at the Uganda National NGO Forum successfully coordinating civil society to engage with multi-sector development processes such as the National Development Plan (NDP) and Vision 2040; the budget process and the Post 2015 Development Agenda.
 She also headed the department of policy and advocacy at the Uganda Law Society from 2006-2010 was a research fellow with Advocates Coalition for Development and Environment from 2004-2006.

-She also holds positions of responsibility at governance level in Non-Governmental organizations currently as the Chairperson FIDA-Uganda (2014-2016); FIDA –Uganda Board Member (2012-2014); Human Rights Network Uganda (HURINET) Board Member (2013-2015) among others.
+She also holds positions of responsibility at governance level in Non-Governmental organizations including Member Civic Response on Environment and Development 2016-2019 (CRED); Chairperson FIDA-Uganda (2014-2016); FIDA –Uganda Board Member (2012-2014); Human Rights Network Uganda (HURINET) Board Member (2013-2015) among others.